Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Introduction

 In this paper, we investigate proximity effects of two vortex molecules.
-As explained above, a singly quantized vortex is of the form of a vortex molecule of two half-quantized non-Abelian vortices connected by a single soliton (three solitons) in the absence (presence) of magnetic field.
+As explained above, a singly quantized vortex is of the form of a vortex molecule of two half-quantized non-Abelian vortices connected by a single soliton (three solitons) in the absence (presence) of a magnetic field.
 In the absence of magnetic field, we find that a transition of half-quantized non-Abelian vortex cores occurs from a ferromagnetic order (connected by a single soliton) to a cyclic order (connected by three solitons), when two vortex molecules come close to each other with increasing the rotation speed.
 Furthermore, one of three solitons reconnects to one of the other vortex molecule and bridges the two vortex molecules, forming a ``covalent bond.''
 Thus, the four constituent half-quantized vortices are connected by one or two soliton(s) alternately.
-In the presence of magnetic field below the critical magnetic field $B<B_c$, we find the same transition from two isolated vortex molecules to a ``dimerized molecule'' with a covalent bonding of solitons when the two vortex molecules come close to each other with increasing the rotation speed \footnote{ A similar reconnection of solitons was observed in numerical simulations of two-component BECs \cite{Cipriani:2013nya,Eto:2019uhe}, and similar chemical bonds of vortex molecules were found in multi-component superconductors with arbitrary charges and Josephson couplings \cite{Chatterjee:2019jez}. }.
+In the presence of a magnetic field below the critical magnetic field $B<B_c$, we find the same transition from two isolated vortex molecules to a ``dimerized molecule'' with a covalent bonding of solitons when the two vortex molecules come close to each other with increasing the rotation speed \footnote{ A similar reconnection of solitons was observed in numerical simulations of two-component BECs \cite{Cipriani:2013nya,Eto:2019uhe}, and similar chemical bonds of vortex molecules were found in multicomponent superconductors with arbitrary charges and Josephson couplings \cite{Chatterjee:2019jez}. }.
 However, we do not find such phenomena in the $D_4$BN phase above the critical magnetic field.
 Instead, we find another type of a transition for the polarization direction of the vortex molecules from one parallel to the separation of the two vortex molecules to the other perpendicular to the separation of the two vortex molecules with increasing the external rotation.
 Then, we further study three and four vortex molecules.
 In the $D_2$BN phase below the critical magnetic field, as in the case of two vortex molecules, we find a transition from isolated vortex molecules to trimerized and tetramerized vortex molecules consisting of six and eight half-quantized non-Abelian vortices.
+In the end of the paper, we also discuss states with many vortex molecules as candidates for neutron star interiors.
+Unlike singlet-paring superfluids, vortex configuration becomes irregular due to polymerization of vortex molecules or a frustration between spatial configuration and the alignment of vortex molecules.